PASTAplus/PEP/peps/pep-9.md

 Use case:

-1. An EDI application selects an ACR identifier, identifying an ACR that should be deteleted from the ACR registry.
+1. An EDI application selects an ACR identifier, identifying an ACR that should be deleted from the ACR registry.
 2. The application sends the ACR identifier to AuthZ to delete the ACR.
 3. AuthZ deletes the ACR from the ACR registry.
 4. AuthZ returns a success message to the EDI application.